 Oakdale.
 A track in this community was also in use at the turn of the twentieth century.
 Some local historians consider this one to have been Mobile’s best.

-In my novel-in-progress, I use a fictional track in Spring Hill, Alabama, west of Mobile.
-During the antebellum era, Spring Hill was a late spring and summer refuge from yellow fever for many of Mobile’s wealthy citizens.
+In Turfmen and the Prodigal, due out this September, I use a fictional track in Spring Hill, Alabama, west of Mobile.
+During the antebellum era, Spring Hill was a late spring and summer refuge for many of Mobile’s wealthy citizens.

 “Camp Montgomery,” Alabama Historical Quarterly 20, no. 2 (1958): 293